deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 This was a big occasion: A galactic broadcast that had taken some negotiation to secure.
 Even Regaari didn't know what the Mother-Supreme had planned for the address she was about to give to the Dominion Grand Council, but he was looking forward to it.

 *Every* species had automatic membership and presence on the Grand Council, even if they were not Dominion members.
 Even if that species was an enthusiastic member of the Celzi Alliance, there were dissenters, ones who had chosen to side with the Dominion, representing their species.
 An unpopular minority at home, perhaps, but still there.
-The only vacant seats belonged to the declining species, who no longer cared to show up…And to the humans.
+The only vacant seats belonged to the declining species, who no longer cared to show up...And to the humans.

 There was a space for them, but it remained unoccupied.
 Regaari wasn't even sure if the deathworlders knew that space existed.